 Buying Property in the Cayman Islands

-Unlike other Caribbean countries, there are no restrictions on foreign ownership of land in the Cayman Islands.
-Added to this, a simple and safe land registry process which guarantees property title to landowners by the Cayman Islands Government.
+Unlike several other Caribbean countries, there are no restrictions on foreign ownership of land in the Cayman Islands.
+Added to this, a simple and regulated land registry process which guarantees property title to landowners by the Cayman Islands Government exists.

 There is a one-time stamp duty (land transfer fee) that is owed to the Cayman Islands Government when purchasing property.
 The dollar amount payable is based on the purchase price of the property or the value of the property, whichever is greatest.

-Once you have completed the purchase process, international buyers are eligible for residency in the Cayman Islands if real estate is purchased at a value of US$1.25million or more.
+Once you have completed the purchase process, international buyers are eligible for residency in the Cayman Islands if real estate is purchased at a value of CI$2 million or more.

 The real estate specialists at Provenance Properties can introduce you to a wide range of luxury properties and help explain the process of buying real estate in Grand Cayman.